petez69/MQTT-Arduino-MEGA-I-O/README.md

    - Inputs will automatically send status on pin toggle

-   - stat/20/Input/1 0 for pin shorted to ground
+   - stat/panelId/Input/1 0 for pin shorted to ground

-   - stat/20/Input/1 1 for pin open circuit (has pullups enabled)
+   - stat/panelId/Input/1 1 for pin open circuit (has pullups enabled)

 3. Outputs: When a payload 1 is received the output goes LOW, payload 1 sets output HIGH. panelID currently set to 20(iD)

-   - cmnd/20/Output/1 0  this will turn output 1 on
+   - cmnd/panelId/Output/1 0  this will turn output 1 on

-   - cmnd/20/Output/1 1  this will turn output 1 off
+   - cmnd/panelId/Output/1 1  this will turn output 1 off

 4. When an output is turned on, a response is sent back to the broker so you know the output turned on (great for NodeRed)

-   - Received message: cmnd/20/Output/1 0
+   - Received message: cmnd/panelId/Output/1 0

-   - Reply message: stat/20/Output/1 0
+   - Reply message: stat/panelId/Output/1 0

-5. When the watchdog times trips it sends an "alive" tele command
+5. Rudimentry LWT is implemented

-   - tele/20/Status Alive
+   - tele/panelId Connected-Disconnected

+   - On connected, board sends all of the input statuses

 ## Pin Mapping